cyberark/conjur-puppet/README.md

 _**NOTE: The `conjur.conf` and `conjur.identity` files contain sensitive
          Conjur connection information.
-Care must be taken to ensure that the file permissions for these files is set to `600` so as to disallow any access to these files by unauthorized (non-root) users on a Linux Puppet agent node.**_
+Care must be taken to ensure that the permissions for these files are set to `600` to disallow any access to these files by unauthorized (non-root) users on a Linux Puppet agent node.**_

-The Conjur Puppet Module will automatically check for these files on your node and use them if they are available.
+The Conjur Puppet Module automatically checks for these files on your node and uses them if they are available.
 ##### Using Windows Registry / Windows Credential Manager (Windows agents only)